“Remember that the reward for being amazing at your job is more work. Be great but set boundaries. Beware if you ignore this rule.”

 Are you an office superhero?

-Many of my executive coaching clients have risen rapidly through the ranks based on their incredible work ethic.
+Many of my executive coaching clients in NYC have risen rapidly through the ranks based on their incredible work ethic.
 This is a great skill in any economy, but it can really make you stand out in a downturn.
-Standout performers increase their feeling of job security by making themselves indispensible.
+Standout performers increase their feeling of job security by making themselves indispensable.

-I highly advocate standout performance, and doing what needs to be done at work to shine.
+I highly advocate standout performance and doing what needs to be done at work to shine.
 But like most principles, this one only works if applied in moderation.
-I posted my quote above on the Mark Strong Coaching Facebook page as a reminder of one side effect that almost always follows doing a great job: being given more work.
+I posted my quote above on the Strong Coaching and Training Facebook page as a reminder of one side effect that almost always follows doing a great job: being given more work.

 Your manager’s job is to get as much done through the team as possible using given resources, which include you.
 If your manager thinks you can take on more work because that’s the message you’re delivering, you’ll end up with more work.